samcragg/sharpkml/docs/GettingStarted.md

 If you need to do some advanced work with KML data, you may want to look at how you can [extend the elements](Extending.md).

+Although the library targets .NET Standard, you'll need to do a little extra work to get it to [work with Unity](Unity.md).

 For more examples, please see the [Examples folder](../Examples), which includes:

 | File               | Description                                                                                                                                                                                 |